Indus Gas (LON:INDI) Shares Up 63.8% – Here’s What Happened

-Indus Gas Limited (LON:INDI – Get Free Report)’s stock price rose 63.8% during trading on Saturday .
+Indus Gas Limited (LON:INDI – Get Free Report)’s share price traded up 63.8% during trading on Friday .
 The company traded as high as GBX 14.30 and last traded at GBX 14.30.
-Approximately 1,663,974 shares traded hands during mid-day trading, an increase of 910% from the average daily volume of 164,830 shares.
+1,663,974 shares were traded during trading, an increase of 910% from the average session volume of 164,830 shares.
 The stock had previously closed at GBX 8.73.

 Indus Gas Stock Up 63.8%